 What can we do to improve the situation?

 Many experienced translators will stress the importance of attending non-translation events to new entrants to the profession.
-However, I cannot help wondering if there are too many translation conferences.
+However, I can’t help wondering if there are too many translation conferences.
 Maybe we should concentrate less on holding so many translation-specific conferences and work more on promoting the skills required for translation to professionals from other industries.
 One option would be to hold joint events with other industries or to make translation events open to other professions.
-For example copywriters, proofreaders, editors or designers were invited to the TweetUpAlba launch in 2014 in order to expand professional networks.
-Conferences are expensive to attend, especially if you are just starting out.
-You have to make an informed decision about which ones to attend in order to maximise your chances of acquiring new clients.
-Therefore, perhaps events which combine translation with other industries are the way forward.
+For example copywriters, proofreaders, editors or designers were invited to the TweetUpAlba launch in 2014 to expand professional networks.
+Conferences are expensive to attend, especially if you’re just starting out.
+You have to make an informed decision about which ones to attend to maximise your chances of acquiring new clients.
+Therefore, perhaps events that combine translation with other industries are the way forward.